lukefleed/compressed-intvec/README.md

 // Create a single, reusable reader for all lookups. let mut reader = intvec.reader();

 // Perform multiple, non-sequential lookups efficiently.
-// This pattern is ideal for traversals where the next index depends on the
+This is ideal when the indices depend on runtime conditions. assert_eq!(reader.get(500).unwrap(), Some(500));
-// current value.
-assert_eq!(reader.get(500).unwrap(), Some(500));
 assert_eq!(reader.get(10).unwrap(), Some(10));
 assert_eq!(reader.get(9000).unwrap(), Some(9000));